Hop-exe/Hop-exe/README.md

 BOBBIE / MEL | Any Prns
 Bobette fictive!!
 Doubles uhm,, come give me a wet kiss on my mouth right now /silly

-Ask before c+h i guess?? idrc tho ill just hide you if u dont errrr.. whispers are fine im usually offtab or doing something else so it'll help me see ur messages better !!
-I'm always open to interact so dw!!
+Ask before c+h i guess?? idrc tho ill just hide you if u dont ask
+Whispers are encouraged im usually offtab or doing something else so it'll help me see ur messages better + I'm always open to interact!!
-I'm a big fan of plenty medias honestly you could give me anything and I've probably seen it once, hyperfixated on dandys world atm tho!! and baublebasket hehe
+I'm a big fan of plenty medias honestlycurrently fixated on DW..
 I'm kind of a flirt if we're close/ur okay with it and make odd jokes a lot of the times so lmk if ur uncomfy or anything

-You can always ask for system sites and such but we update them a lot so if we say no its probs cause we don't have one at the moment or its a heavy WIP, plus  u can ask for our discord too blehhhh..
+Ask for our discord if you want to talk more :33 I'm looking to make us more system friends blehhh we have like 2

-**DNI -** pretty basic.. no proshippers or ANYONE who willingly uses any ship title thing?? yes i think you are gross and weird and you guys should get help, anyone under 16, or anyone who considers themself toxic/semitoxic?? wtaf does that even mean
+**DNI -** pretty basic.. no proshippers/darkshippers *(or ANYONE who willingly uses any ship title thing?? yes i think you are gross and weird and you guys should get help)*, anyone under 16, or anyone who considers themself toxic/semitoxic?? *(wtaf does that even mean)*
 **THIN ICE -** Yumeshippers, "IRLs"

 I'll add more later I'm just lazy